Synchronized, instant notification on iPhones, iPads, Android devices and laptops.

 3D magnetic sensor detects not only tilt, but also horizontal rotation.
 Therefore, it does not matter which direction the tag is placed with respect to the rotation or disturbance to be detected.
 Watch demo.

-When configured in "Door/gate mode", each tag may be strapped to garage doors, regular doors in any orientation, or simply thrown into your fridge door pocket (See the entire process of setup) to monitor if the door is open or closed.
+When configured in "Door/gate mode", each tag may be attached to any moving surface of to garage doors or regular doors in any orientation, or simply thrown into your fridge door pocket to monitor if the door is open or closed.
 You can configure the Web app, Android or iOS app to speak to you when a door is opened, opened for too long, or until door is closed from the Motion Sensor Options (iOS/Web/Android).
-With some tweaks, monitoring sliding door is also possible.

 When configured in "motion detection mode", each tag may be attached to remotes, keys etc to receive notifications and access historical statistics when they were used.